 When the Holy Spirit brushes against your soul, you need to brush him off.
 When you see a need, you should suppress the desire to bring it to God.
 When you sense a flame rising in your heart for God or eternity, you must douse it.

 Practice, of course, helps.
 With dedication you can coat your heart with a solid shell that resists most holy urges.
 But even so, if we are Christians, every day we are buffeted by any number of nudges, longings, sorrows, questions and needs that prompt us to go and find God.
 It’s hard work to dodge them all.

 The root cause

 I think the reason for our prayerlessness is mostly the same reason that we don’t eat a proper diet, read improving books, make that call to a friend, or learn the piano.
-It’s that in the moment, we decide to play Candy Crush or flick through our social networks instead.
+It’s that in the moment, we decide to play on our phone or flick through our social networks instead.
 We say no to prayer when we should be saying yes, or yes to some attractive thing when we should be saying no to it, and the accumulation of thousands of those moments eventually hardens and forms us into what we are and will be: I didn’t learn the piano, I didn’t look after my body, and I’ve just declined my millionth invitation to meet Jesus in prayer.